rtfenter/AI-ML-UX-Systems-Series/README.md

 ---

 ## Writing

-Essays on AI product design, explainability, retrieval, and user trust.
+Planned essays on AI product design, explainability, retrieval, and user trust.
+(These essays are not yet written — titles represent upcoming work.)

 - Designing Predictable AI Features
 - Retrieval as Product Surface